 In October 2017, the Council adopted a list of SB1 projects for FY2018 and also considered a prioritized five-year list of projects for which SB1 funds would be used.
 Since that time, the League of Cities has revised its estimates for SB1 revenues.
-The latest projections (from January 2018) forecast \$8.7 million for the City of Fresno for FY2019, a reduction from the original \$11.9 million.
-However, the FY2020 and FY2021 revenues are projected at \$12.8 million and \$15.1 million respectively, an increase from the original projects for which construction contracts would be awarded in FY2020; notwithstanding this, the vast majority of street repairs, concrete work and slurry seal treatment projects are to be fully constructed and completed in FY2019.
+The latest projections (from January 2019) forecast \$8.9 million for the City of Fresno for FY2020, a reduction from the original \$11.9 million projected for FY2020.
+The proposed list for FY2020 includes preliminary engineering funding for several projects for which construction contracts would be awarded in FY2021; notwithstanding this, the vast majority of street repairs, concrete work and slurry seal treatment projects are to be fully constructed and completed in FY2020.